Actor Shaun Weiss Checks Into Rehab After Shocking Drug Arrest

-Earlier this month, PEOPLE reported that Shaun Weiss was arrested by police in Northern California after he was found acting strangely with a flashlight.
-The 39-year-old actor was found with about three other people “behaving erratically with flashlights” according to police Lt.
+Earlier this month, People reported that Shaun Weiss was arrested by police in Northern California after he was found acting strangely with a flashlight.
+The 39-year-old actor was found with about three other people “behaving erratically with flashlights,” according to police Lt.
 Chris Nicodemus.
-Authorities had determined that he was high on drugs but it’s important to note they didn’t determine what substance it was and a blood sample was never taken.
+Authorities had determined that he was high on drugs, but it’s important to note they didn’t determine what substance it was and a blood sample was never taken.

 However, this incident was not his first drug-related arrest.
-In 2017 he was charged with possession of meth in California and sentenced to 90 days in jail.
+In 2017, he was charged with possession of meth in California and sentenced to 90 days in jail.
 According to E!
-News, at that time he was also in possession of a friend’s credit cards but the friend decided not to press charges.
+News, at that time he was also in possession of a friend’s credit cards, but the friend decided not to press charges.

 But on Tuesday, Weiss posted on his Facebook page that he decided to make “an effort to break free from the self-destructive patterns of behavior and drug abuse that have landed me at rock bottom, (to be real… BELOW rock bottom.)”